 Monitoring, Reporting and Escalation

 Every risk is monitored to keep the relative impact, likelihood and proximity current.
-Additionally, the risk owner must review, and where required, update the risk register on a quarterly basis.
+A structured reporting model is implemented with:

 Unpredictable and significant events

-As part of the annual review of the risk framework Gamma conducted a review of its risk appetite surrounding its principal risks.
-Risk appetite statements have been developing and are owned by the SLT and approved by the Risk Committee.
-Gamma appetite statements are directional and ensure that those managing operational risks understand Gamma’s desires and willingness to take risk within the area.
+In 2022 Gamma conducted a review of its risk appetite surrounding its principal risks.
+Risk appetite statements have been developed and are owned by the Executive Committee and approved by the Risk Committee.
+Gamma's risk appetite statements are directional and ensure that those managing business risks understand Gamma’s desires and willingness to take risk within a given area.
 The purpose of these statements is to strengthen risk assessment and allow prioritisation of risk response activities.
 This allows efficient use of time and resources when managing risk, whilst ensuring acceptable levels of risk are taken to deliver the strategic objectives.
+Gamma also publishes an overarching risk appetite statement in its Group Risk Policy.